remipassmoilesel/abc-map/packages/user-documentation/src/reference/en/02_basics.md

 ### Identifiers

-If your project contains layers that use identifiers (WMS, XYZ, ...), for each export and each import you will have to enter a password.
+If your project contains access identifiers to third-party services (per example XYZ tile layer identifiers), then your project will be protected by a password.
+This password will be used to encrypt these credentials.

+You will therefore have to choose a password and enter it each time you open this project.
+If lost, these passwords cannot be recovered.

+Be careful, if you share your project publicly then the identifiers are public too.